agaveplatform/agave-documentation/source/includes/archive/tutorials/app-management-tutorial/_app-wrapper-tutorial.md

 </tbody>
 </table>

-*A note on paths*: In this iPlant-oriented tutorial, we assume you will stage data to and from "data.agaveapi.co", the default storage system for iPlant users.
+*A note on paths*: In this iPlant-oriented tutorial, we assume you will stage data to and from "data.agaveplatform.org", the default storage system for iPlant users.
 In this case, you can use relative paths relative to homeDir on that system (i.e. vaughn/analyses/foobar).
 To add portability, marshal data from other storageSystems, or import from public servers, you can also specify fully qualified URIs as follows:
 * storageSystem namespace: agave://storage-system-name/path/to/file
 * public URI namespace: https://www.cnn.com/index.html